CACI-International/ergo/ergolang/README.md

     data tree (where Unbounds need input to produce the value).
   * A bit of work would be needed to still allow Unbound to inherit eval_for_id in a logical way.
+* Possibly figure out a way for late bindings to propagate through certain function calls (e.g. `ergo abc` should "just work" if late bound).